 A business plan is typically the starting line for a business venture.
-Once the business is up and running and the business model is working well, it often gets filed away, permanently.
-Financial metrics like cash flow, revenue targets and margin analysis dominate the focus of planning.
+Once the business is up and running and the business model is working well, it often gets filed away permanently.
+Financial metrics like cash flow, revenue targets, and margin analysis dominate the focus of planning.
 But these perfectly fine operational targets fall short of fueling new levels of growth.
-To really propel your entity to the next level, you must dust off your business plan, renew it with new strategic focus and prepare to share it.
+To really propel your entity to the next level, you must dust off your business plan, renew it with a new strategic focus, and prepare to share it.

 Here are three ways to use your updated plan to achieve a new level of business growth.

-You have a great team, you love what they bring to your business, but you know they can do more to help you grow if they were all focused on a common goal.
-You have planning meetings, and they are great for problem-solving, but fail to accelerate growth.
-Even when you bring on new talent that naturally starts to inspire your team, within a few months they too lose their spark.
+You have a great team, and you love what they bring to your business, but you know they can do more to help you grow if they are all focused on a common goal.
+Your regular team meetings are great for problem-solving, but they fail to stimulate growth plans.

-Perfect!
-Update your business plan with your current thinking and organize an extended planning retreat to share your plan with your team.
-Engage all their talents, experience and insights to embellish your business plan and ignite a new energy to executing it.
+It's time to step up your leadership game and guide your growth planning.
+Organize an extended planning retreat to share your thinking as a team and build out a multi-year growth plan.
+Engage all your talent and experience to ignite new energy and excitement.
 You will spark just the fuel in all of you to drive new levels of performance.

-You are doing well, but you see others creating new partnerships to expand and wonder, could I do that?
+You are doing well, but you see others creating new partnerships to expand.
+You can't help ask, could we do that?

-Absolutely!
-Again, update your plan, then share it with a few select advisors to get their input.
-Use their input to set criteria for ideal partners, make a business development presentation from your plan and start the process of reaching out to your list of potential partnering companies.
+Absolutely, but not with your current plan!
+Update your plan, then share it with a few select advisors to get their input.
+Use their input to set criteria for ideal partners, make a business development presentation from your plan, and start the process of reaching out to your list of potential partnering companies.
 Use your business plan to make a winning case for consideration and drive a new joint venture to spur growth for you both.
-Your business plan help guide how to set your criteria and clarify how to build a compelling win/win scenario for your partnering pitch.
-A well thought out plan will position you as a leader and set the tone for a positive partnership.
+Your new business plan will help guide how to set your criteria and clarify how to build a compelling win/win scenario for your partnering pitch.
+A well-thought-out plan will position you as a leader and set the tone for a positive partnership.

-At times we all need an influsion of cash to take things to the next level.
-Usually the investment need to take an exisiting business to a new level is very different than the case made with your initial business plan.
-So, once again, updating your business plan is your GO TO for getting started.
+At times, an infusion of cash is what's needed to take things to the next level.
+Usually, the investment needed to take an existing business to a new level is very different than the case made with your initial business plan.
+So, once again, updating your business plan is your GO-TO for getting started.